-Creating a Shortcut to Launch Apps
+Creating a Shortcut to launch apps

-Using a shortcut to launch apps is pretty nifty as it just takes you two taps to launch your favorite apps and you don’t have to spend time searching for them.
-For my personal use,I have created a simple “Stories” shortcut which allows me to launch any of the five apps that I normally use for listening to or reading stories and novels.
+Using a shortcut to launch apps is pretty nifty, as it just takes you two taps to launch your favorite apps, and you don’t have to spend time searching for them.
+For my personal use,I have created a simple “Stories” shortcut that allows me to launch any of the five apps I use for listening to or reading stories and novels.
 Here are the apps that I launch using this shortcut:

-BookPlayer (a nifty app for playing audiobooks which you have not purchased from Apple or Amazon)
+- BookPlayer (a nifty app for playing audiobooks which you have not purchased from Apple or Amazon)

-Audible (Best Audiobook service along with original content.
+- Audible (Best Audiobook service along with original content.
 Seriously, try it out.
 They have a 30-day free trial with one free book.)

-Books (Apples own Books app).
+- Books (Apples own Books app).